spacecatpixel/lokidocs/docs/Contributing/HowToContributeToLokiDocs.md

 # How to Contribute to Loki-Docs
 There is two ways to contribute to the Loki-Docs repository.

 * Editing the files on Github.

 * Building the website and editing the content locally.

-This guide will teach you how to build the website locally.
+This guide will teach you how to build the website and edit it on your local machine.
 ## Requirements:
 You will need the following software packages:

 -   Python

 -   Pip

 -   Mkdocs

 -   github

-# Step 1: Installing Python and Pip
+## Step 1: Installing Python and Pip

 If you have and use a package manager (such as [apt-get](https://help.ubuntu.com/community/AptGet/Howto), [dnf](http://dnf.readthedocs.io/en/latest/index.html), [homebrew](https://brew.sh/), [yum](http://yum.baseurl.org/), [chocolatey](https://chocolatey.org/), etc.) to install packages on your system, then you may want to search for a "MkDocs" package and, if a recent version is available, install it with your package manager (check your system's documentation for details).
 That's it, you're done!

 If your package manager does not have a recent "MkDocs" package, you can still use your package manager to install "Python" and "pip".
 Then you can use pip to [install MkDocs](https://www.mkdocs.org/#installing-mkdocs).